JaggedJax/CIO_Scale/README.md

     <! -- We'll put it in this form field -->
     <input type="text" name="weight_oz" id="weight_oz" class="textbox" onchange="PostageUpdate();" size="5" value="0" maxlength="6" />Ounces

+The legacy_lifecycle option will keep the applet paused and the JVM running even while not on the page.
+This makes future runs of the applet instant with no JVM startup or scale re-connection needed.
+If the applet is truely ended, the destroy() function will close the scale connection automatically.

 The file install_scale.php included in this folder is a good sample file that will force a scale install, and show the basics of how to use the applet.